 Take Action Now:

-✅ Train your team on inclusion.
+Train your team on inclusion and bystander intervention.

-✅ Start an ERG.
+Start an ERG.

 Small steps lead to big changes.
 Let’s build a workplace where everyone thrives—together.